Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/zk-proofs/slides.md

 - **Zero knowledge** - the proof reveals nothing about the witness that was not revealed by the statement itself.
 - **Succinct** - the proof is small
-- **Non-interactie** - Does not  require live interaction between prover and the verifier.
+- **Non-interactive** - Does not require live interaction between the prover and verifier.
 - **Proof of knowledge** - if you can compute correct proofs of a statement, you should be able to compute a witness for it.

 ---